alpacahq/alpaca-py/README.md

 **Submitting an Order**

-To create on order on Alpaca-py you must use an OrderRequest object.
-There are different OrderRequest objects based on the type of order you want to make.
-For market orders, there is MarketOrderRequest, limit orders have LimitOrderRequest, stop orders StopOrderRequest, and trailing stop orders have TrailingStopOrderRequest.
+To create on order on Alpaca-py you must use an ``OrderRequest`` object.
+There are different ``OrderRequest`` objects based on the type of order you want to make.
+For market orders, there is ``MarketOrderRequest``, limit orders have ``LimitOrderRequest``, stop orders ``StopOrderRequest``, and trailing stop orders have ``TrailingStopOrderRequest``.
 Each order type have their own required parameters for a successful order.

 ```python